dxw/contracts/agreements/general-cyber.md

     1. In this clause:

         1. Data Protection Legislation means the UK Data Protection Legislation and (for so long as and to the extent that the law of the European Union has legal effect in the UK) the General Data Protection Regulation ((EU) 2016/679) and any other directly applicable European Union regulation relating to privacy.

         2. UK Data Protection Legislation means any data protection legislation from time to time in force in the UK including the Data Protection Act 1998 or 2018 or any successor legislation.

-        3. All references to Personal Data in this section are specific to Personal Data that we access from your Hosts or that is given to us by you to support or enable practical security testing.
+        3. In this section, Host Personal Data means Personal Data that we access from your Hosts or that is given to us by you to support or enable practical security testing.

-        4. Other Personal Data, such as the records we maintain about your staff, are processed in order to perform our obligations under our agreement, in accordance with our Privacy Policy as published on our website and amended from time to time.
+        4. Other Personal Data that we collect are processed in order to perform our obligations under this agreement, in accordance with our Privacy Policy as published on our website and amended from time to time.

+    2. You recognise and agree that the nature of practical security testing makes it impractical to explicitly state what categories of personal data may be processed in advance of that data being found during testing.
-    2. You recognise and agree that, as part of undertaking the Work, dxw cyber may:
+        As part of undertaking the Work, dxw cyber may:

-        1.	incidentally access Personal Data that is present on one or more of the Hosts;
+        1.	incidentally access Host Personal Data that is present on one or more of the Hosts;
-        2.	need to undertake processing off-site of some categories of Personal Data (specifically username and password combinations, whether hashed, encrypted or in plaintext) for the purpose of working towards the Goals;
-        3.	need to include limited amounts of Personal Data in its reports to you as part of describing any vulnerabilities or other findings which were identified during carrying out the Work;
+        2.  need to include limited amounts of Host Personal Data in its reports to you as part of describing any vulnerabilities or other findings which were identified during the Work;
+        3.	need to undertake processing off-site of some categories of Host Personal Data for the purpose of working towards the Goals, for example:

+            1.  analysis of usernames and passwords, whether hashed, encrypted or in plaintext;
+            2.  finding identifiers that may be used to locate a given user in other systems, for example, social media usernames, IP addresses or alternative email addresses;
+            3.  analysis of the contents of text fields, including where structured or obfuscated, for example profile descriptions or private messages.

-    3.  dxw cyber shall delete any Personal Data under sub-clause 2 above within 90 days of termination of this agreement, save that dxw cyber shall be permitted to:
+    3.  dxw cyber shall delete any Host Personal Data under sub-clause 2 above within 90 days of termination of this agreement, save that dxw cyber shall be permitted to:

-        1.	retain hashed or encrypted passwords and their plaintext equivalents (but not associated usernames) indefinitely for the purpose of security research, the same not constituting Personal Data under the Data Protection Legislation;
+        1.	retain hashed or encrypted passwords and their plaintext equivalents (but not associated usernames) indefinitely for the purpose of security research, the same not constituting Personal Data under Data Protection Legislation;
-        2.	retain a copy of any reports prepared for you as part of the Work, which may incidentally contain Personal Data.
+        2.	retain a copy of any reports prepared for you as part of the Work, which may incidentally contain Host Personal Data or other Personal Data.

     4. In respect of Personal Data:

         1. Both parties will comply with all applicable requirements of the Data Protection Legislation.

-        2. The parties acknowledge that for the purposes of the Data Protection Legislation, you are the data controller and dxw cyber is the data processor (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation).
+        2. The parties acknowledge that for the purposes of the Data Protection Legislation, you are the data controller and dxw cyber is the data processor (where Data Controller and Data Processor have the meanings as defined in the Data Protection Legislation) in respect of the Host Personal Data.

-        3. Without prejudice to the generality of sub-clause 1 above, you will ensure that you have all necessary  lawful bases, consents and notices in place to enable lawful transfer of the Personal Data to dxw cyber for the duration and purposes of this agreement.
+        3. Without prejudice to the generality of sub-clause 1 above, you will ensure that you have all necessary lawful bases, consents and notices in place to enable lawful transfer of the Host Personal Data to dxw cyber for the duration and purposes of this agreement.

-        4. Without prejudice to the generality of sub-clause 1 above, dxw cyber shall, in relation to any Personal Data processed in connection with this agreement:
+        4. Without prejudice to the generality of sub-clause 1 above, dxw cyber shall, in relation to any Host Personal Data processed in connection with this agreement:

-            1.	process that Personal Data only in accordance with these terms or on your written instructions unless the we are required by applicable laws otherwise to process that Personal Data.
+            1.	process that Host Personal Data only in accordance with these terms or on your written instructions unless we are required by applicable laws otherwise to process that Host Personal Data;
-            2.	ensure that we have in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;
+            2.	ensure that we have in place appropriate technical and organisational measures to protect against unauthorised or unlawful processing of Host Personal Data and against accidental loss or destruction of, or damage to, Host Personal Data, appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the data to be protected, having regard to the state of technological development and the cost of implementing any measures;
-            3.	ensure that all personnel who have access to and/or process Personal Data are obliged to keep the Personal Data confidential; and
+            3.	ensure that all personnel who have access to and/or process Host Personal Data are obliged to keep the Host Personal Data confidential;
-            4.	not transfer any Personal Data outside of the European Economic Area in the absence of adequate safeguards or a Commission decision;
+            4.	not transfer any Host Personal Data outside of the European Economic Area;
             5.	assist you, at your cost, in responding to any request from a Data Subject and in ensuring compliance with your obligations under the Data Protection Legislation with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators;
-            6.	notify you without undue delay on becoming aware of a Personal Data breach;
+            6.	notify you without undue delay on becoming aware of a Host Personal Data breach;
-            7.	at your written direction, delete or return Personal Data and copies thereof to you on termination of the agreement unless required by applicable law to store the Personal Data; and
+            7.	at your written direction, delete or return Host Personal Data and copies thereof to you on termination of the agreement unless required by applicable law to store the Host Personal Data; and
             8.	maintain complete and accurate records and information to demonstrate its compliance with this clause.